ap036/cse15l-lab-reports/lab01.md

 3. ```cat``` with no argument
 ![Image](cat_no_arg.png)
-This is an error, as cat will print out what is present in a file.
-Had to use control + c to exit the terminal.
+This is not an error, as cat with no argument will take user input and echo it back to the command line.
+Have to use control + c to exit the terminal.
 Working directory when the command was run: /home

 4. ```cd``` to directory
 ![Image](cd_dir.png)